 From the Oxford English Dictionary; “Wilding or Wildling….a plant sown by natural agency”.
 A series of plants growing in unexpected urban locations which was exhibited at Oxford House in 2013 as a group project, with presenter and writer, Alys Fowler and artist, Lynn Keddie.

-An on-going project with observations from the River Thames.
-This will form part of a series of images, alongside artists Liz Charsley-Jory and Caroline Underwood with the aim of exhibition in late 2017 or early 2018.
+An on-going project with observations from the River Thames and River Brent.
+This will form part of a series of images, alongside artists Liz Charsley-Jory and Caroline Underwood, which we hope to exhibit in 2018.